-As someone who has a successful non-fiction career backed by high ranking websites, I definitely recommend a website for any author.
+As someone who has a successful non-fiction career backed by high-ranking websites, I definitely recommend an author website as soon as you start your career.

 An author website is going to be one of the most important promotional tools for any writer, especially for a new writer.